logic1-eu/logic1/doc/source/api/firstorder.rst

 .. autoclass:: AtomicFormula
   :members:
   :undoc-members:
+  :exclude-members: complement_func

   .. property:: func
     :classmethod:
+    :abstractmethod:

     A class property yielding this class or the derived subclass itself.

+  .. property:: complement_func
+    :classmethod:

+    The complement func of an atomic formula.
+Let :code:`A` be a subclass of :class:`AtomicFormula`.
+Then
+    :code:`A.complement_func(*args)` is equivalent to
+    :code:`Not(A.func(*args))`.

+    The implementation in here raises :exc:`NotImplementedError`, which is a workaround for missing abstract class properties.
+Relevant subclasses are implemented in various theories, e.g.,
+    :class:`logic1.theories.RCF.rcf.AtomicFormula`

+.. autoclass:: Term
+  :members:
+  :undoc-members: